9596. Word processor

 Algorithm analysis

-Read the input words sequentially.
-The current word is printed in the current line if the total length of words printed in the line does not exceed k.
-If, when adding a word to the current line, the length of the line becomes greater than k, then the word is printed in a new line.
+Read the input words one by one.
+The current word is printed on the current line if the total length of the words printed on that line does not exceed k.
+If adding the word would make the line length greater than k, the word is printed on a new line.

-Read the input words into the array s.
+Read the input words into an array s.

 char s[100];